Aging & Health A to Z

 Diagnosis & Tests

-Bone densitometry is another type of low-dose x-ray that tells your healthcare professional if you have osteoporosis or thinning of the bones.
+Bone densitometry is another type of low-dose x-ray that tells your healthcare provider if you have osteoporosis or thinning of the bones.
 It is also known as a bone mineral density test (BMD).
-It is widely used and will likely be one of the first tests your healthcare professional will order for you.
-BMD (usually of the hip, spine, wrist or heel bone) is a strong predictor of a future fracture.
+It is widely used and will likely be one of the first tests your healthcare provider will order for you.
+Your results from a BMD test (usually of the hip, spine, wrist or heel bone)can be a strong predictor of a future fracture.

-Your healthcare professional may also order blood tests such as:
+Your healthcare provider may also order blood tests such as:

 - kidney function tests